ItsK1tty/w1tchdocs/docs/source/reference.rst

 file_validate(``file``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if file is corrupted, checks if the permissions are correct, if it's readable and if it's writable.
+Checks whether the file is corrupted, Checks whether the permissions are correct, if it's readable and if it's writable.

 **Parameters:**